Why is it called UBOS?¶

 - We run UBOS ourselves, and we definitely don’t want to be compromised.

-Generally, first determine what filesystem your UBOS root partition runs on.
+You can also expand the file system, but note that this is an expert-level operation; you can very easily screw your existing UBOS installation and all data on it.
+So be very careful.
+In principle, it should work like this: first determine what filesystem your UBOS root partition runs on.
 On most devices, UBOS runs on “btrfs” but it might be “ext4”.
 Then, use a command specific to that filesystem type to expand the filesystem, such as btrfs filesystem resize (for “btrfs) or resize2fs (for “ext4”).
 Alternatively, you can add a second device to the btrfs filesystem pool.

 I’m trying to run UBOS in a container, and the container comes up degraded¶

 Make sure you have IPv6 enabled on your host.
 If you run the container on a UBOS host itself, it may be as easy as ubos-admin setnetconfig client (or whatever netconfig you are running on the host).

 I need a package that isn’t in UBOS¶